procrastinate-org/procrastinate/docs/discussions.rst

 Procrastinate is based on several things:

 - PostgreSQL's top notch ability to manage locks, thanks to its ACID_ properties.
-  This ensures that when a worker starts executing a job, it's the only one.
+  This ensures that when a worker starts executing a :term:`job`, it's the only one.
   Procrastinate does this by executing a ``SELECT FOR UPDATE`` that will lock the jobs table.
 This might not scale to billions of simultaneous tables, but we don't expect to reach that level.